MNiko97/ECAM/README.md

 source finish_installation.sh
 ```

-You can now build the packages and install the linux image (and all its dependencies) by running the following commands:
+You can now build the packages and install the docker image (and all its dependencies) by running the following commands:
 ```console
 colcon build --symlink-install
 source install/setup.bash